monsterkrampe/crystal/exercises/concept/library-of-luton/.docs/introduction.md

 'a'.class # => Char
 ```

-When working with Strings in Crystal is it quite common to work with Chars, since quite a few methods in the String class return Chars or takes Chars as arguments.
+When working with Strings in Crystal it is quite common to work with Chars, since quite a few methods in the String class return Chars or takes Chars as arguments.
-For example, the [`String#[]`][index] method returns a Char, or the [`String#chars`][chars] method returns a collection of Chars.
+For example, the [`String#[]`][index] method returns a Char, and the [`String#chars`][chars] method returns a collection of Chars.

 ## Incrementing / Decrementing

-Due to char being a 32 Unicode point do they support incrementing and decrementing, this makes it so if you have `'a'` so can you get `'b'` by adding one.
+Due to Char being a 32 Unicode point it supports incrementing and decrementing.
+For example, if you have `'a'` you can get `'b'` by adding one.

 ```crystal
 'a' + 5